 For plants kept indoors, continue to house the plant in a cool, humid room until after the risk of frosts has passed in your area.

 Harden off plants in May by transferring them from warm to cooler conditions and standing them outdoors when danger of frost is past.
-Plunge the pots to the rim in a bed of peat or peat substitute to avoid the danger of frequent drying out.
+Plunge the pots to the rim in a bed of ericaceous peat-free compost to avoid the danger of frequent drying out.

 If plunging in soil, place some coarse, gritty material at the base to discourage worms from entering the pot through drainage holes.
 A cool, partially shaded position is desirable, but in deep shade flower buds may not form.